awestover/skyspace/fastIntegerMultiplication/readme.md

 # Thanks!

-Thanks so much to this wonderful resource: [http://numbers.computation.free.fr/Constants/Algorithms/fft.html]
+Thanks so much to [this wonderful resource](http://numbers.computation.free.fr/Constants/Algorithms/fft.html)

 I relied heavily on this great article when writing this blog post.
 What do I think I add over that article?
 Well, I plan to add some pictures, and maybe give some extra background.
 I have a different method of displaying the ideas, so maybe it helps you.
 As a lower bound on the utility created by me creating this page, making this post definitely helped me understand the algorithm a lot better ;).